OpenKneeboard/OpenKneeboard/docs/api/web-dashboards.md

 ##### 2024071801 -> 2024071802

 - enabling the feature now only makes the cursor event mode available, it does not automatically switch to it
-- it is no longer incompatible with the `RawCursorEvents` feature
+- it is no longer incompatible with the `RawCursorEvents` feature (which has been removed in v1.9.14)

 ### SetCursorEventsMode